 And guess what?
 Sex education is incredibly popular.

-Nearly everyone wants young people to get sex education.
+It's not just Planned Parenthood — nearly everyone wants young people to get sex education.
 In fact, over 90% of parents support sex education in both middle and high school.
 The vast majority of parents, including Democrats and Republicans, want this education to include topics like birth control, healthy relationships, abstinence, and sexual orientation.
 So, sex education should be a non-issue in this country.

-Equity in Sex Education
+Planned Parenthood Supports Equity in Sex Education